RoboticExplorationLab/Altro.jl/docs/src/quickstart.md

 ## 6. Intialize the solver
-With the problem now defined, we're ready to start using Altro.jl (everything up to this point used only RobotDynamics or TrajectoryOptimization).
+With the problem now defined, we're ready to start using Altro.jl (everything up to this point used only RobotDynamics.jl or TrajectoryOptimization.jl).
 All we need to do is create an `ALTROSolver`.
 ```@example car
 solver = ALTROSolver(prob)